dahtee/dahtee/README.md

 - 👋 Hi, I’m @dahtee
-- 👀 I’m interested in web dev
+- 👀 I’m interested in software engineering
-- 🌱 I’m currently learning html , css
+- 🌱 I’m currently learning with ALX
 - 💞️ I’m looking to collaborate on designing responsive web pages
 - 📫 How to reach me datibosa@gmail.com